Expanding Inner City Food Co-Ops

 ETTA ADAMS: Well, there hasn't been nothing over here, too much to, you know, to shop from.

 LACAPRA: Last fall, Kara Lubischer began an effort to figure out just where neighborhood residents were getting their groceries.
 Lubischer, who is with the University of Missouri Extension service, discovered the answer was not in Old North.
 While the neighborhood is chock full of fast food restaurants and convenience stores, the nearest large supermarket is a few miles away.

-Ms. KARA LUBISCHER (University of Missouri Extension Service ): Which doesn't sound that far if you have a car, but it sounds very far when you have to get on a bus, and you have to carry your week's worth of groceries home with you.
+KARA LUBISCHER: Which doesn't sound that far if you have a car, but it sounds very far when you have to get on a bus, and you have to carry your week's worth of groceries home with you.

 LACAPRA: Nearly half of households here don't have regular access to a car.
 Old North has had one small grocery store.
 It stocks mostly junk food, cleaning supplies and alcohol.
 Its tiny produce section consists of a handful of sorry looking vegetables and pieces of fruit.
 But just a few blocks away, things are now looking a whole lot better.
 Last month, this community-run grocery store opened up.

 LACAPRA: The new food co-op is small, only about 2,000 square feet, with a cement floor and plain fluorescent lighting.
 But the walls are freshly painted and brightly colored signs offer tips for healthy eating.
 A big cardboard vat of watermelon sits in the center of the store.
 Bushel baskets of tomatoes, eggplants and corn fill shelves made from cinder blocks and unfinished pine planks.
 Etta Adams likes what she sees.

 ADAMS: These are nice, fresh vegetables and prices are nice and the food looks good.